How To Get An EIN Number

 After your application has been validated, you’ll immediately receive your EIN.

 There’s a fair amount of questions people ask about the online process, for example how long after submission can you use your EIN to make payments or file a return?
 Answer: instantly.
 Visit the Online EIN: Frequently Asked Questions page on IRS.gov for more.

 Faxing your EIN application is also an option.
 First off, you need to download the SS-4 Form and fill it out.
 Afterwards, you can fax the form to one of These Fax Numbers.
 When you send in your form, make sure to include your fax number as well so your EIN can be sent to you.

 Note: It takes 4 business days to wait for an EIN through fax application.

 For US taxpayers/residents who prefer to complete an EIN application by phone, call the IRS toll-free number at 1-800-829-4933.
 Make sure you have all the necessary information on your business because you’re going to be asked about it more than once throughout the call.

 Note: You can call between 7:00 AM and 10:00 PM (Eastern).
 As soon as the call ends, you’ll have your EIN.

 For postal mail EIN application, fill out your SS-4 form, double check it, and send it to this address:

 Cincinnati, OH 45999

-Disclaimer: Note that this article is an informational guide only.
-It should not be taken as a legal advice nor is it a substitute for one.
-You should refer to your lawyer for taxation and legal questions or if you are confused about the process of starting a business.
+Disclaimer: this article is an informational guide only and shouldn't be taken as legal advice, nor is it a substitute for a legal professional.
+Refer to your lawyer for taxation and legal questions or if you're confused about the process of starting a business.